Manuel-West/PROKI-Hackathon-Visionsmiths/README.md

- (The first time running it, there script will download pre-trained weights as `FastSAM-s.pt` file.)
+ (The first time running it, the script will eventually download pre-trained weights as `FastSAM-s.pt` file.)